Edoniah21/Resi-FIT-App/README.md

 He is owner of a Non-Profit seeking to expand upon teaching financial literacy.
 His organization is presently working with the Pinnellas County School district to bring a financial literacy program to its students.
 He is also a US Army Veteran who recognizes the importance of this information and its impact for service members, and the rigors of the lifestyle.

 Needs:

+-	Classes on how to read the market.
+Present different options for long term investment other than 401k

+-	Some kind of protection plan in case the market ain’t doing well.
+At that SES level folks are more concerned about how to survive.

+-	Understanding finances is the first pillar, this can be done through the app by just simple giving the a financial construct on how they should budget.
+Letting them adjust as appropriate while also giving explanations as to why something is a good idea vs a bad idea (obviously based on their income) I think the podcasting would work well with familiar faces that look like them endorsing the app that will also help with buy in.

+-	Access to reading material that will break down different strategies (also a glossary with words I should know) (Definitely a High Priority, easy dictionary development/function)

+-	Access to be able to have live chats with advisors.
+(Based upon API connectivity – Medium Priority – May require additional Resources)

+Stakeholder 2 User Story:
+CW3 Jermain Marcus

+US Army

+Mr. Marcus is a guiding light in the US Army Warrant Officer community, operating within a technical atmosphere influencing the mindset and operational readiness of our soldiers in the Ordinance & Logistics Corp.
+Entering the US Army at the age of 22, surrounded by exceptional leaders he learned budgeting and investing where key to his financial stability being a career soldier.

+Needs:

+-	An app that can teach soldiers terminology in a simplistic manner and breaks down effective strategies of investing that educate through active participation.
+(Dictionary capability, budget calculator, burn – down chart depicting effective tract of reaching financial goal)

+-	Access to be able to have live chats with advisors.
+(Based upon API connectivity – Medium Priority – May require additional Resources)

+-	Maybe a weekly podcast (you bring on different people you learned from) as another resource for folks who aren’t big readers to listen.
+(Long-term initiative w/ strong implementation capability), Low to medium priority for development

+-	Access to my money at anytime.
+(Requires linking of financial information – Long term initiative – Low Priority for Implementation)

+Stake Holder User Story 3:

+Inky Matthews

+College Student at The University of Alabama

+A Science and Technology major, working towards opening her own Mechanical Bio-Science business; has always wanted a greater and more detailed explanation toward investing.
+While there are a number of venues she’s been approached by, she has yet to find one that truly educates its users in simplistic fashion.
+College students have minimal capital to work with, and an extreme tool toward paying off student loans faster can be executed through investing.
+Investing is how she was able to shift the financial outlook and opinion of members within her family.

+Needs:

+-	An app that finds enables students to find the sweet spot for folks to thrive while working through renewing their mind not just in literacy but how to structure their finances.

+-	Some kind of protection plan in case the market isn’t doing well.
+(A lack of financial acumen raises this concern, an app that teaches students how to hedge against market decline.

+-	Quarterly newsletter about different tips and how informative maybe a weekly podcast can be influential in their growth and educational experience (you bring on different people you learned from) as another resource for folks who aren’t big readers to listen.

+-	Long Term: Incentives to invest more money I.e., if I invest x amount I will get a credit to buy more stock.

+-	An app with a strong social media recognition, cultural relativity and something that centralizes itself around college life and working towards our future goals.
+A social culture that fosters a dream building environment.